Mint, Consume, and Transfer Assets

 );

-let txResult_3 = await client.newTransaction(alice.id(), sendTxRequest);
+const sendTx = await client.newTransaction(alice.id(), sendTxRequest);

-await client.submitTransaction(txResult_3);
+await client.submitTransaction(sendTx);

 }